Westminster Press (Pearson subsidiary): Industrial relations, 1977–1978

-In 1977 journalists at the Darlington centre began a dispute over a post-entry closed shop clause.
+In 1977 journalists at Westminster Press's Darlington centre began a dispute over a post-entry closed shop clause.
 A closed shop is an agreement under which employees must be members of a specified trade union as a condition of employment.
-By 1 December 1977 The Times reported that the stoppage "affects the Northern Echo, the Evening Despatch, the Darlington & Stockton Times, and the Durham Advertiser series" and had "lasted nearly six months".
+The immediate trigger was the appointment of Josephine Kirk Smith as a sub-editor on the Darlington & Stockton Times.
+She refused to rejoin the National Union of Journalists and joined the Institute of Journalists instead.
+The NUJ chapel voted to strike by 44 votes to 34.